 Mushrooms can contribute to our copper intake appreciably.

-It is essential for proper growth and development, protects heart health, and boosts the skeletal, muscular, and nervous systems as well, and is a strong anti-inflammatory.
+Copper is essential for proper growth and development, protects heart health, and boosts the skeletal, muscular, and nervous systems as well, and is a strong anti-inflammatory.

 To compliment this, it also has some antimicrobial actions which may prevent and inhibit illness.

 Mushrooms are a rich source of potassium, and pound for pound pack in more potassium than bananas!
-Potassium helps to oxygenate the brain, regulate hormones (which is important for mood), maintaining healthy blood pressure, and increase bone density by improving calcium absorption.
+Potassium helps to oxygenate the brain, regulate hormones (which is important for mood), maintain healthy blood pressure, and increase bone density by improving calcium absorption.

-According to studies (1), (2), calcium absorption in too high amounts may lead to inhibition of zinc and iron absorption (particularly in the same meal), therefore trying to include calcium and potassium in a meal is a bonus, but also getting iron and zinc in seperate meals is imporant if this is done often: a balanced diet is key to health.
+According to studies (1), (2), calcium absorption in too high amounts may lead to inhibition of zinc and iron absorption (particularly in the same meal).
+Therefore, trying to include calcium and potassium in a meal is a bonus, but also getting iron and zinc in seperate meals is imporant if this is done often: a balanced diet is key to health.

 Immune System Boost

 Mushrooms boost the immune system and prevent illness in many different ways.
 This is something they are often praised for and is a reason why many people choose to consume them in different ways (even such as kombucha).

 Excluding the ways mentioned above such as the benefits of selenium and of copper on the immune system, mushrooms contain multiple components that can protect us from illness.